eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

         \text{otherwise.}
         \\
     \end{cases}
+    \ \ \ \ \ \ \ \
     \text{ where }
     w[i, j]
     =
     ([x_j - x_i] - l)^2
 $$

 All three of these recurrence relations are the exact same, except for their cost matrices $w$.
 Why?
 What does this mean?

-These problems are all really examples of a larger class of problems, the $\text{LWS}$ problem.

-By appropriately setting the cost matrix $w$, we can formulate many DP problems as instances of the $\text{LWS}$ problem.
+In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the same thing, that numerous DP problems have a nearly identical recurrence relation and differ only in the cost matrix $w$.
+Instead of viewing these problems as three different DP problems, they wondered if these problems can be subsumed by one mega-DP problem.

-In 1985 Daniel Hirschberg and Lawrence Larmore noticed the same thing, that many DP problems have a similar structure: given a sequence of items, find the subsequence of items which have the minimum weight or cost.
-They coined this problem the least weight subsequence problem or $\text{LWS}$.
+These problems all possessed similar structure: given a sequence of items, find the subsequence of items which have the minimum weight or cost.
+They coined this larger DP problem the least weight subsequence problem or $\text{LWS}$.
 Formally, $\text{LWS}$ is defined as follows:

 > Given $n$ items $X = [x_1, \dots, x_n]$ and a $(n+1) \times (n+1)$ cost matrix $w$ where $w[i, j]$ depends on $x_i, x_j$, compute the value $dp[n]$ given the recurrence relation
 >